 His first production motorcycles were named the Munch Horex and Munch Horex Renn.
-It is understood that French motorcycle Racer Jean Murit was involved, as was Floyd Clymer from 1966 to ca. 1969.
-Another American investor, George Bell, was associated with the firm in the early 1970s, followed by the Hassia firm which encouraged Munch to produce a two-stroke triple.
-Later still, Sachs became involved with the Frankfurt firm.
-1
+French motorcycle sidecar racer and dealer Jean Murit was closely involved (having commissioned the first example), as was Floyd Clymer from about 1968 to 1969.
+Another American investor, George Bell, was associated with the firm in the early 1970s, followed by the Hassia firm which encouraged Munch to produce a two-stroke triple in 1972.
+It was not a success and only two were built.

-The Munch Mammoth appeared in 1967, model Munch 4 TTS, and was marketed in the US by Clymer as the Clymer Munch Mammoth IV.
+The Munch Mammoth was first ridden in public by Murit in July 1966, and in 1967 the Munch 4 TTS was offered for sale.
+It was marketed in the United States as the Clymer Munch Mammoth IV.

 In 1968 a 1200cc Munch Indian Scout was introduced.
 Later models included the Titan 1800 (1990) and Titan 2000 (1991)

 A 21st century Munch Mammut was announced.
 No lumbering heffelump, this very noisy doppelganger apparently had sufficient power to get you there before you left.
 Munch is quoted by Mick Walker: "All I ever wanted to do was build motorcycles, but all the people I got involved in business with ever wanted was to take advantage of that and try to get rich quick.
 I've been cheated, deceived, robbed and lied to but still today (1988) I'm a happy man because I can still hold my head up and know I never did any wrong to anyone.
 And most important, I'm still making bikes!"